ShivanS93/optom-word-guessing-game/README.md

 # Optom Word Guessing Game

 This project is cloned from https://github.com/hannahcode/word-guessing-game.

 Please check it out.

 This is adapted to optometry keywords.

+Also, thanks to https://www.allaboutvision.com and their glossary of optometry words.

 ## How to run the project locally